-In preparation of the development of a health coordination framework (see chapter/module X), a mapping exercise was conducted of the health care response to the recent influx of refugees, asylum seekers and other migrants.
+In preparation of the development of a health coordination framework the SH-CAPAC team conducted a mapping exercise of the health care response to the recent influx of refugees, asylum seekers and other migrants.
 Health representatives from nineteen European Union (EU) Member States were approached in January-February 2016 to update or complete a prefilled profile of their country describing the influx, the type of first assistance services provided, the existence of a health coordination mechanism and the involvement of key actors in provision of health services (see template in annex 2).
-Twelve countries returned an updated profile: Austria, Belgium, Bulgaria, Croatia, Denmark, Greece, Malta, the Netherlands, Poland, Portugal, Romania, and Slovakia (hyperlinks to be added).
+Twelve countries returned an updated profile: Austria, Belgium, Bulgaria, Croatia, Denmark, Greece, Malta, the Netherlands, Poland, Portugal, Romania, and Slovakia